-Bouillon soup, a thin vegetable-based broth, is a good source of vitamins and minerals, which can top up depleted resources.
-Its main advantage is it's easy for a fragile stomach to digest.
+Bouillon soup (a thin, vegetable-based broth) is a good source of vitamins and minerals, which can top-up depleted resources.
+It's also easy for a fragile stomach to digest.

-You can replace lost fluids by drinking bland liquids that are easy on the digestive system, such as water, soda water and isotonic drinks.
+You can replace lost fluids by drinking bland liquids that are gentle on your digestive system, such as water, soda water and isotonic drinks.

 Things to avoid

-"Hair of the dog" – drinking more alcohol – does not help.
-Drinking in the morning is a risky habit, and you may simply be delaying the appearance of symptoms until the alcohol wears off again.
+Drinking more alcohol, or "hair of the dog", does not help.
+Drinking in the morning is a risky habit, and you may simply be delaying the appearance of symptoms until the extra alcohol wears off.

-If you've had a heavy drinking episode, hangover or not, doctors advise that you wait at least 48 hours before drinking any more alcohol to give your body time to recover.
+If you've been drinking heavily, doctors advise that you wait at least 48 hours before drinking any more alcohol (even if you don't have a hangover), to give your body time to recover.

-Sometimes, of course, a hangover makes that advice easier to follow.
+Sometimes, of course, a hangover makes this advice easier to follow.

-To keep health risks from alcohol to a low level if you drink most weeks:
+To keep the health risks from alcohol to a low level, if you drink most weeks:

 Know your units